jhe274/Jiachen-He.github.io/_pages/cv.md

 * **Graduate Research Assistant**
   University of Kentucky, August 2019 - Present

-  - **Optical Metrology**: Expert in polarization modulation ellipsometry.
-Performed precise optical alignment, system calibration and optimization, utilizing lock-in amplifiers, Mueller calculus, and waveform analysis to achieve sub-μrad accuracy in sensitive optical signal measurements.
+  - **Optical Metrology**: Expert in polarization modulation ellipsometry, specializing in precise optical alignment, system calibration, and optimization.
+Utilized lock-in amplifiers, Mueller calculus, and magneto-optic effects to develop a optical magnetometer with a system sensitivity of 2.5 μrad/10 mG.

   - **Laser Frequency Stabilization**: Extensive experience in spectroscopic laser locking using PDH and DSAS techniques with cavities and alkali metals (Rb, K), reducing laser frequency drift to 200 kHz/h -- over 110 times more stable than unlocked systems.
 Implemented sideband locking over 40 GHz using a 6 GHz bandwidth EOM for precise frequency control.